mfloto/tmn/README.md

 ![](https://github.com/mfloto/tmn/blob/main/assets/tmn_mt_sample.png?raw=true)

-## TODO
-- [X] make url variable for different TM_regions
-- [ ] better error handling
-- [X] rewrite discord notification

 ## How to use
-To get the project up and running quickly, clone the repository, edit the `docker-sompose.yaml` and run `docker compose up -d`.
+To get the project up and running quickly, use the `docker-compose.yaml` and edit the `varaibles.env`, then run `docker compose up -d`.

 | var             | description                                                                               |
 |-----------------|-------------------------------------------------------------------------------------------|